 There are a lot of companies out there that are marketing their businesses and products without a clear intention or purpose.
 These companies have a strict monetary bottomline and don’t think about who they could be hurting in the process.
 The truth is, the only people that are going to be hurt by this, is the company itself.
-We’ve learned the hard way that marketing is not about convincing people into purchasing a certain product or buying into their brand.
+We’ve learned the hard way that marketing is not about convincing people into purchasing a certain product or in buying to their brand.
 Along the journey we’ve learned that when we’re willing to take the time to learn about potential customers and provide them with something of value, then they will be willing to purchase products, services, or join the brand’s community.
 This is not to say that we should not look at how to market with a purpose and intention, but let’s go beyond, grow, and build.
 Before diving into a broader brand examination, start by asking yourself some simple questions to start:

 How do you want to be remembered?What do you want your company to say about you?What is your purpose?